A.I. Voices are here to stay… but how are A.I. voices made anyway?

 The basics of Machine Learning and Algorithms

-Machine learning and algorithms underpin the Internet.
+Machine learning development and algorithms underpin the Internet.
 Computers rely on algorithms to make decisions, and modern algorithms are characterized by intricate logic and rules beyond human capacity.
 Simply put, building these algorithms is far too complex for humans to design.

 This is where machine learning comes in.
 Machines can automate the process of matching user inputs to outputs, with incredible efficiency.
 For example, a Google search algorithm reacts to user inputs of a search query, which the algorithm processes to determine the results and their ranking and then displays results as the output.